Common issues with track recording: Noise, gaps, and inaccuracies

-- Standing still on same place
+- Longer standing in same place

-- Bad GPS signal and switching to network signal
+- Bad GPS signal and switching to network signal based location

-- Points without speed
+- Points with low or zero speed

-- Points with bad precision (GPS hdoop)
+- Points with bad precision (GPS 'hdop')

 - Points closer than a threshold in meters

-- In your Android's Power or Power Savings setting, white-list OsmAnd to not being optimized: In Android's 'Apps', 'Applications', or 'App Manager' settings, find OsmAnd and tap it.
+- On some systems it may be sufficient to just exempt the OsmAnd app from power optimization, your mileage may vary: In your Android's Power or Power Savings setting, white-list OsmAnd to not being optimized: In Android's 'Apps', 'Applications', or 'App Manager' settings, find OsmAnd and tap it.
 You may find a line item regarding 'Power Savings' or 'Power Consumption': Tap it and exempt OsmAnd from power optimization measures.
+(Issue #5255)